 When you choose a file format, remember that all formats can become outdated.
 If that happens, future software may not be able to read the files or show the information in the files correctly; in other words, it may not be possible to open a file and use the data saved in it.
-In order to minimise the risk that files become unreadable, you should choose a file format that is likely to be usable in the future, and the future may be as soon as in five or ten years's time.
+In order to minimize the risk that files become unreadable, you should choose a file format that is likely to be usable in the future, and the future may be as soon as in five or ten years' time.

 File formats that stand a good chance of survival meet four criteria: